 UPDATE: Mr. Jennings has officially donated $405,000.00 to the Georgia Baptist Home for Children and Family Ministries…

 Jennings says he’ll continue raising money for charity as long as his health allows.
 “If you got it to give, give it away,” he told CNN.
+(This older woman joined the tradition of giving grand donations, using her gambling habit.)

 MORE: 12 Heartwarming True Stories That Will Restore Your Faith in Humanity